Radio Mashaal

 Radio Mashaal (مشال رېډیو) was the Pashto-language media broadcaster of Radio Liberty within Pakistan.
 It was launched on 15 January 2010.
 It operated out of the Pakistani capital city of Islamabad through a local office, which was shut down by the Government of Pakistan on 19 January 2018.
 It was aimed at broadcasting to Khyber Pakhtunkhwa.

+The Mashaal Radio in Europe, more specifically in the organization, RFE/RL was launched on January 15, 2010, and it operated out of the capital city of Czech Republic, Prague.
+It was sadly shut down by the US Government on March 31, 2026.